Twisted Metal: Small Brawl

-Twisted Metal: Small Brawl is a vehicular combat video game developed by Incognito Entertainment and published by Sony Computer Entertainment for the PlayStation.
-Santa Monica Studio assisted on development.
-It was released in North America on November 26, 2001.
-Twisted Metal: Small Brawl is the sixth installment in the Twisted Metal series of video games.
+Twisted Metal: Small Brawl is a 2001 vehicular combat video game developed by Incog Inc. Entertainment and published by Sony Computer Entertainment for the PlayStation.
+It is a spin-off of the Twisted Metal series and the final installment to be released on the PlayStation, having released at the end of its lifespan.
+It was released only in North America.

 Gameplay

 Twisted Metal: Small Brawl is a vehicular combat game in which the player takes control of one of twelve unique remote control vehicles.
 While in control of a vehicle, the player can accelerate, steer, brake, reverse, activate the turbo, turn tightly, toggle between and activate weapons using the game controller's d-pad, analog sticks and buttons.

 Development

 Tentatively titled Twisted Metal Kids during production, the game was announced under the title at a press event for Twisted Metal: Black in Santa Monica, California on March 2, 2001.
 The official title of Twisted Metal: Small Brawl was revealed at the Electronic Entertainment Expo on May 16.
-The game utilizes a physics engine based on what was used in Twisted Metal 2: World Tour.
+The game utilizes a physics engine based on what was used in Twisted Metal 2.